peeringdb/docs/docs/ix-f-json-import-rules.md

 - An email to the IX with details about the differences.
 - Admins for the network will see hints for their network within the PeeringDB web interface.
 These hints may be accepted or dismissed.
 - The network and the IX are encouraged to reach out to each other to resolve any differences.
-- After a period of 6 days, unresolved differences will be referred to the PeeringDB [Admin Committee](/committee/admin) to assist with resolution.

 ## For IXPs
 To enable IX-F JSON import: